 Cryokinetics is a rehabilitation technique involving ice application followed by progressive active exercises.
-It has been shown to be very sucessful in treating ligament sprains.
+It has been shown to be very successful in treating ligament sprains.

-Cryokinetic exercise re-establishes neuromuscular function and is possible much earlier that normal and as such atrophy or wasting of the muscles has not had time to set in.
+- Cryokinetic exercise re-establishes neuromuscular function and is possible much earlier than normal and as such atrophy or wasting of the muscles has not had time to set in.

-Swelling in reduced dramatically through the combination of cooling and exercise.
+- Swelling is reduced dramatically through the combination of cooling and exercise.